tomascupr/emdash/README.md

 ## What's Next

 - [ ] Cloud database option as an alternative to local SQLite
-- [ ] Pluggable provider system to run other CLI coding agents (e.g., Claude Code, Gemini CLI, aider, Warp) alongside Codex and switch easily
+- [ ] Pluggable provider system to run other CLI coding agents (e.g., Claude Code, Gemini CLI, aider, Warp) alongside Codex
+- [ ] Workspace lifecycle hooks to run custom scripts on create, run, and archive (e.g., install deps, copy env files, clean up resources)
+- [ ] Planning chat with controlled execution (draft actions in a separate chat, then run them one by one)
+- [ ] Linear integration to track and close out issues

 ## Privacy

 - Privacy